 - Soy Sauce: Make sure its a low sodium soy sauce, the normal stuff can be super salty.

-- Oil: Along with a couple a high quality olive oil, I also use a couple tablespoons of sesame oil.
+- Oil: Along with a couple tablespoons of high quality olive oil, we also use sesame oil.
 It ties everything together.

-- Garlic & Shallot: One small shallot and 3-4 garlic cloves should be enough.
+- Garlic & Shallot: One small shallot and 3-4 garlic cloves should be enough for this Salmon Crudo recipe.
 Mince them.

 - Salt & Pepper: I’ll grind some salt and pepper onto my cucumber blanket and then finish the dish with some cause sea salt flakes.